eisenjulian/nlp_estimator_tutorial/blog.md

         embeddings[w] = vectors
 ```

-After loading the vectors into memory from a file we store them as a `numpy` array using the same indexes as our vocabulary.
+After loading the vectors into memory from a file we store them as a `numpy.array` using the same indexes as our vocabulary.
 The created numpy array is of shape `(5000, 50)`.
 At every row index, it contains the `50`-dimensional vector representing the word at the same index in our vocabulary.

 ```python create_glove_matrix.py
 embedding_matrix = np.random.uniform(-1, 1, size=(vocab_size, embedding_size))